chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __Simple installation:__ Just enter the path to your `.bib` file, and you are ready to go.
-- __Blazingly fast:__ Considerably quicker than any other citation picker (200 ms to fully reload a library with 4000 entries).
+- __Blazingly fast:__ Considerably quicker than any other citation picker (200 milliseconds to fully reload a library with 4000 entries).

 ### Advanced features
 - __Citation actions:__ Paste single-entry bibliographies, open URLs,